-Moving onto HubSpot CRM, and speaking from experience, you can only send pain emails to contacts (on a one by one basis) directly inside the CRM.
-For 99% of sales use this is adequate and in fact, easy to use.
+Moving onto HubSpot CRM, you can only send emails to contacts (on a one by one basis) directly inside the CRM.
+In a review from Software Advice, one user states:

-As quickly alluded to earlier, the HubSpot Marketing is an all encompassing tool.
+As quickly alluded to earlier, HubSpot’s Marketing Hub is an all-encompassing tool.
 It allows you to publish all the forms of content you need to attract leads and all the data will feed into your CRM directly and seamlessly.

 It will also work backwards and give you the user’s history before they filled in a form and became a lead.
-Right down to which Tweet first piqued their interest in your brand.
+Right down to which tweet first piqued their interest in your brand.

-And speaking of forms, the personalisation tools in these (and everywhere else) means that you can segment your contacts deeper on HubSpot and with less effort.
+And speaking of forms, the personalisation tools in these (and everywhere else) means you can segment your contacts deeper on HubSpot and with less effort.

-Both platforms boast over 700 integrations with other tools so that you can continue using the platforms you’re already familiar with.
-Pretty much everything is covered apart from. currently, both platforms cannot integrate with SAP and Oracle, whereas SugarCRM doesn’t integrate with Netsuite either.
+Both platforms boast hundreds of integrations with other tools so that you can continue using the platforms you’re already familiar with.
+Pretty much everything is covered apart from.
+Currently, both SugarCRM cannot integrate with SAP, Oracle or Netsuite.
+HubSpot can integrate with SAP and Oracle, provided bespoke APIs or third-party integration services.
+The CRM platform does integrate with Netsuite.

 In terms of features, both options include all the wealth features your sales personnel are likely to need.
 Lead scoring and segmentation, SMS marketing, predictive analytics, split testing, web activity tracking… everything you’d want as a minimum is in there.

 Hopefully, you won’t just take my word for it, but you will be interested in seeing what users of both platforms have to say about them.